 • Women: Long black gown or long black skirt (Alternative: Finely tailored coat and skirt), white blouse and black jacket, pantsuit, black shoes.
 No gloves or handbags.

-• The Respondent, Custos and Opponent take their seats in the order in which they enter, after which the Custos stands up to announce that the public defense has commenced.
-The Custos states which subject the defense refers to, introducing the Respondent, Opponent and him or herself (in Swedish) and, where applicable, stating that permission has been granted to use a language other than Swedish during the defense.
-The Custos concludes the announcement with the words “As Custos on behalf of Åbo Akademi University I declare that the public defense of the dissertation has commenced”.
+• The Respondent, Custos and Opponent take their seats in the order in which they enter, after which the Custos stands up to announce that the public defence has commenced.
+The Custos states which subject the defence refers to, introducing the Respondent, Opponent and him or herself (in Swedish) and, where applicable, stating that permission has been granted to use a language other than Swedish during the defence.
+The Custos concludes the announcement with the words “As Custos on behalf of Åbo Akademi University I declare that the public defence of the dissertation has commenced”.
 After this, the Custos sits down and signals the Respondent to rise.

 • The Respondent delivers a lectio praecursoria on the subject pertaining to the dissertation.
 The lectio might, for example, present the research area as well as the research work and method used for the dissertation.
 The lectio begins with the salutation: “Honoured Custos, honoured Opponent, ladies and gentlemen”.
 The Respondent may sit down after this opening phrase.
 The lectio should last 15-20 minutes.